Welcome to Kyegu Buddhist Institute

 Tuesday 7, Saturday 11, and Sunday 12 April, 2026

-You are warmly invited to the joyous occasion of His Holiness Gyana Vajra Rinpoche’s teaching and events programme with KBI during his first official tour as Sakya Trizin in Australia.
-Overall this is the sixth time that KBI has hosted His Holiness, and we are grateful for the opportunity.
+The joyous occasion of His Holiness Gyana Vajra Rinpoche’s teaching and events programme with KBI during his first official tour as Sakya Trizin in Australia occurred in April 2026.
+Overall it was the sixth time that KBI had hosted His Holiness, and we were grateful for the opportunity.

 Welcome Ceremony and Vajrakilaya Kago Blessing